zhaofeng-shu33/triangle_counting/README.md

 | soc-LiveJournal1.bin  | 4,847,571  | 68,993,773  | 127,525,239     |
 | s24.kron.edgelist.bin | 16,777,216 | 268,435,456 |                 |

+LiveJournal dataset is accessible from [stanford](https://snap.stanford.edu/data/soc-LiveJournal1.html), the record has self looped edges and each edge occurs twice in the form (u, v) and (v, u).

 The label of the node starts from 0 to |V| - 1.

 程序运行方式